-Many aquatic organisms are very delicate and even slight contact can cause serious harm not only to them, but also to you.
+Many aquatic organisms are very delicate and even the slight contact can cause serious harm not only to them, but also to you.

-Please avoid touching, feeding and handling of any animals.
-These interactions may cause stress to the animal and can interrupt the animal’s feeding and mating habits, or even result in their death.
+Please avoid chasing, touching, feeding or handling any marine creatures.
+These interactions may cause stress to the animal and can interrupt their feeding and mating habits, or even result in their death.

 Be aware of your equipment

-Control your buoyancy, ensure hoses, cylinders and other accessories are properly secured, and take care not to touch fragile organisms with your dive equipment.
+Control your buoyancy, ensure hoses, cylinders and other accessories are properly secured, and take care not to touch fragile organisms with your fins or other dive equipment.

-When heading to the Solomons, join an initiative that allows travelers like you to make a lasting impact.
-If you save just a few kilos of space in your suitcase and take supplies for area schools or medical clinics in need, you’ll make a priceless impact in the lives of our local children and families.
+When heading to the Solomon Islands, join an initiative that allows travellers like you to make a lasting impact.
+If you can spare just a few kilos of space in your suitcase and take supplies for area schools or medical clinics in need, you’ll make a priceless impact in the lives of the local children and their families.
 Visit this site to see the latest supplies that are needed.